FinalsClub/karmaworld/README.md

 1. Connect to the virtual machine with `vagrant ssh`

 Note:
-Port 80 of the virtual machine will be configured as port 6659 on the host system.
-While on the host system, fire up your favorite browser and point it at `http://localhost:6659/`.
-This connects to your host system on port 6659, which forwards to your virtual machine's web site.
+Port 443 of the virtual machine will be configured as port 6659 on the host system.
+While on the host system, fire up your favorite browser and point it at `https://localhost:6659/`.
+This connects to your host system on port 6659, which forwards to your virtual machine's web site using SSL.

+Port 80 of the virtual machine will be configured as port 16659 on the host system.
+While on the host system, fire up your favorite browser and point it at `http://localhost:16659/`.
+This connects to your host system on port 16659, which forwards to your virtual machine's web site using plain text.

 ## Completing the Virtual Machine with Fabric